Roundness properties of ultrametric spaces: Abstract

 \section{Abstract}

-In this paper we develop ``roundness'' properties of additive metrics with a particular focus on ultrametrics and leaf metrics.
+Motivated by a classical theorem of Schoenberg we prove that an $n + 1$ point finite metric space has strict $2$-negative type if and only if it can be isometrically embedded in the Euclidean space $\mathbb{R}^{n}$ of dimension $n$ but it cannot be isometrically embedded in any Euclidean space $\mathbb{R}^{r}$ of dimension $r < n$.
+We use this result as a technical tool to study ``roundness'' properties of additive metrics with a particular focus on ultrametrics and leaf metrics.
 The following conditions are shown to be equivalent for a metric space $(X,d)$: (1) $X$ is ultrametric, (2) $X$ has infinite roundness, (3) $X$ has infinite generalized roundness, (4) $X$ has strict $p$-negative type for all $p \geq 0$, and (5) $X$ admits no $p$-polygonal equality for any $p \geq 0$.
-In order to apply these equivalences we derive the following result: If $n > 1$ is an integer and if $(X,d)$ is an $n + 1$ point metric space, then $(X,d)$ has strict $2$-negative type if and only if $(X,d)$ can be isometrically embedded in the Euclidean space $\mathbb{R}^{n}$ of dimension $n$ but it cannot be isometrically embedded in any Euclidean space $\mathbb{R}^{r}$ of dimension $r < n$.
-This theorem is a variant of a result of Schoenberg \cite[Theorem 1]{Sc1}.
-As all ultrametric spaces are seen to have strict $2$-negative type by (4), we thus obtain a new proof of Lemin's isometric embedding theorem \cite[Theorem 1.1]{Lem}.
-Moreover, it follows that if an infinite metric space $(X,d)$ of cardinality $\psi$ has $p$-negative type for some $p > 2$, then $(X,d)$ can be isometrically embedded as a closed subset in a Euclidean space of algebraic dimension $\psi$ but it cannot be isometrically embedded in any Euclidean space of algebraic dimension $\sigma < \psi$.
-This generalizes Lemin \cite[Theorem 1.2]{Lem}.
+As all ultrametric spaces have strict $2$-negative by (4) we thus obtain a short new proof of Lemin's theorem: Every $n + 1$ point ultrametric space is isometrically embeddable into some Euclidean space as an affinely independent set.
+Motivated by a question of Lemin, Shkarin introduced the class $\mathcal{M}$ of all finite metric spaces that may be isometrically embedded into $\ell_{2}$ as an affinely independent set.
+The results of this paper show that Shkarin's class $\mathcal{M}$ consists of all finite metric spaces of strict $2$-negative type.
 We also note that it is possible to construct an additive metric space whose generalized roundness is exactly $\wp$ for each $\wp \in [1, \infty]$.